-Principle O and Provision 39 deal with the independence of INEs (and Audit Non-Executives).
-Firms are expected to establish and publish criteria, against which an INE's (or an Audit Non-Executive's) independence will be assessed.
+Principle O and Provision 40 deal with the independence of INEs (and ANEs).
+Firms are expected to establish and publish criteria, against which an INE's (or ANE's) independence will be assessed.
 These criteria must cover two separate and distinct independence issues, namely, whether an INE is independent from the firm itself; and whether they are independent from the firm's audited entities.

 Accordingly, a firm will need to disclose in its transparency report the relationships with the firm itself and with its audited entities that it considers would compromise INE independence, including by reference to requirements from UK and overseas regulators and the International Code of Ethics.
-It should also disclose any other measures it has in place to safeguard INE independence, for example limits on INE tenure.
+It should also disclose any other measures it has in place to safeguard INE independence.

 A 'covered person' is defined in the UK Ethical Standard for Auditors as "a person in a position to influence the conduct or outcome of the engagement".
 The definition goes on to state that "An independent non-executive appointed by a firm to act in a public interest role on a governance or oversight body of the firm is not a covered person".
-Thus, INEs (and Audit Non-Executives) are not

-'covered persons' for the purposes of UK audits and are not subject to the full range of restrictions, for example on their investments, that apply to an audit partner.
+Thus, INEs (and ANEs) are not 'covered persons' for the purposes of UK audits and are not subject to the full range of restrictions, for example on their investments, that apply to an audit partner.

-INEs (and Audit Non-Executives) can therefore oversee a firm's processes - for example by sitting on a remuneration committee - provided that they are unable to determine the compensation of any individual and/or recuse themselves from any situations where this might arise.
+INEs (and ANEs) can therefore oversee a firm's processes - for example by sitting on a remuneration committee - provided that they are unable to determine the compensation of any individual and/or recuse themselves from any situations where this might arise.